katsmamina/architecture-quiz-group2/planning/development-strategy.md

 This branch is merged into the `master` branch after completion.

 #### Business logic
+- reset the score
+- reset the progress
-- access
+- access the question with id = 1 from 'data.json'
 #### Interface
 *HTML*
+- 'Restart' button (button): id = 'btn-restart', class = 'btn-restart';

 *CSS*
+- style of the button
 #### Interaction
 *Handlers*
+- display the first question with answers
+- display zero in the progress
+- display zero in results

 *Listeners*
+add listener (click) to the 'restart' button

 ---
 ## 8. View the result while completing the quiz (optional)

 - [ ] Increase the score by one after selecting a right answer
 - [ ] No increment if the answer is wrong
-- [ ] Show the score after each selection
+- [ ] Show the score after each selection, above the questions

 #### Business logic
+- use add.js to increment the first number if the answer is correct
+- use save.js to save the result of the first number
-- access
+- to define the second number, access json-answers array length
 #### Interface
 *HTML*
+- div: id = 'liveScore', class = 'liveScore';

 *CSS*
+- style the text in the div

 #### Interaction
 *Handlers*

-*Listeners*
+- display the number of correct answers